15 Simple Self-Care Ideas for your Morning Routine

 Sure, 15 minutes isn’t enough time to get everything done, but it is enough to feel like you’re moving toward something instead of doing nothing.

-6 | Take the extra 15 minutes of sleep.
+7. take the extra 15 minutes of sleep

-Getting upa little earlier for self-care is fantastic, but sometimes the best self-care is listening to your body and taking the extra sleep.
+Getting up a little earlier for self-care is fantastic, but sometimes the best self-care is listening to your body and taking the extra sleep.

 If you’ve been sick, have a sick little one, or you’ve been up all night, give yourself permission to sleep.

 The impulse to grab your phone and immediately start scrolling first thing in the morning can be hard to resist.

 If you use your phone as an alarm clock, consider investing in a stand alone option so your room can become a phone-free zone.

-8 | Turn alerts off on your phone.
+9. turn alerts off on your phone

 Trust me, all those demands on your time, attention and energy can wait.

-9 | Create a morning-only app folder on your phone.
+10. create a morning-only app folder on your phone

 Creating folders on your phone can be a great way to create boundaries for yourself when it comes to morning self-care.